alexmuhr/spot_counter/README.md

 # spot_counter
-This is a program that is designed to identify, count, and classify spots in an image.
+This is a program that is designed to identify, count, and classify spots in a grayscale image.
 Intended usage is to classify material defects apparent in an image.
 Program outputs a histogram of spot count by area, an image that is a resized version of the original with spots circled, and an excel summary report.
 The summary report is also displayed in the GUI textbox.

 spot_counter.py defines the frontend GUI